 Festival of Conversations Performances and Ideas

-It’s hard to believe, but IILAH is now 15 years old.
-This seems like an excellent reason to celebrate, and to bring a touch of pleasure and conviviality after a (long) year of alienation.
-So, members of the IILAH community have decided to come together to mark IILAH’s anniversary with a festival!
-We cap off our festival by the launch of the Routledge Handbook of International Law and the Humanities.
-Join us for the celebration!
+In 2021 IILAH turned 15 years old.
+This seemed like an excellent reason to celebrate, and to bring a touch of pleasure and conviviality after a (long) year of alienation.
+So, members of the IILAH community decided to come together to mark IILAH’s anniversary with a festival!
+We capped off our festival by the launch of the Routledge Handbook of International Law and the Humanities.

 IILAH was established in 2005 by Professor Anne Orford.
 Under her leadership, IILAH became a thriving hub, charting new paths in scholarship, and placing Melbourne at the heart of many global collaborations in the humanities and international law.
 Her stated vision remains its guide.
 From 2012-2016, Professor Di Otto directed IILAH, leading it in new directions again, inflected by her own inimitable style.
 Since 2016, it has been my pleasure to serve as IILAH Director, and my even greater pleasure to be able to convene this festival to mark its 15th year (albeit a year late…).
 At each stage, the Directors have had exceptional support from the Melbourne Law School, the IILAH community of graduate researchers, faculty members, visitors and friends, and wonderful administrators, including Vesna Stefanovski, Chris Pidgely, Connor Foley, and now, Angela Hendley-Boys and her team.